vishnukumarkalidasan/RTOS_PROJ/README.txt

         scheduler.cpp
         scheduler.h

-FreeRTOSConfig.h - replacyour config with this config has ot has some stack size changes. project.ino has the set of 3 different sets of tasks to execute. modify the #define like below to select a task set.
+FreeRTOSConfig.h - replace your config with this config as it has some stack size changes. project.ino has the set of 3 different sets of tasks to execute. modify the #define like below to select a task set.

 #define TASK1   0